 - Interactive tools like calculators or demos that offer a way to test drive your solution

 - Online forms that help visitors begin the sales process

 Embrace New Virtual Sales Tools

 Shift your sales and marketing efforts online using web-based initiatives like webinars, virtual town halls and pre-recorded video tutorials.
-This will give your sales and marketing teams the opportunity to continue to strengthen their skills in the new “work from home” economy.
 Once you settle on the type of virtual event you want to implement, use email, social channels and paid media to promote these events to current customers and potential prospects.